webscraperio/web-scraper-documentation/docs/Parsers/Virtual column.md

 # Virtual column parser
-Create a new column by using data from one of the scraped columns.
+Allows to create a new column by using data from one of the scraped columns.
 Virtual column can be created by clicking on `+ Add column` button at the bottom of the parser table.

 Virtual column returns raw data from source columns.
 Setting parsers for virtual column won't affect data in source columns and vice versa.
-Virtual column parser can't be swapped with another parser by using drag and drop functionality.
+Virtual column parser can not be swapped with another parser by using drag and drop functionality.

 ## Configure options
  * Name - virtual column name.
 Must be unique.